benpicco/FastLEDonPc/README.md

 This uses a patched version of FastLED which outputs to a SDL buffer instead of real hardware.

-You use the following enviroment variables to control the simulated LED matrix:
+You can use the following enviroment variables to control the simulated LED matrix:

  - `FASTLED_WIDTH`: With of the Matrix
  - `FASTLED_HEIGHT`: Height of the Matrix